-As at the date hereof, the nonexecutive Chairman of the Board, and the independent non-executive Directors are party to a director services contract with the Company, pursuant to which their respective role, responsibilities, duties and the applicable remuneration is set out.
+As at the date hereof, the independent non-executive Directors are party to a director services contract with the Company, pursuant to which their respective role, responsibilities, duties and the applicable remuneration is set out.

-Save in the case of the non-executive Chairman, whose current contract of service is for an indefinite duration, the term of such service contracts commence from the date of entry into the said contract and continues in force thereafter until the next annual general meeting of the Company at which the Directors shall be eligible for re-election, or until such time as the Director resigns or until such time as such Director is removed from office.
+The term of such service contracts commences from the date of entry into the said contract and continues in force thereafter until the next annual general meeting of the Company at which the Directors shall be eligible for re-election, or until such time as the Director resigns or until such time as such Director is removed from office.